Analysis: German court's ECB move leaves sovereignty unresolved

 The European Union operates on the basis that treaties are "primary law" that takes precedence over national law, and that the ECJ is the arbiter of compliance with the treaties.

 "It's clear that EU law has primacy over national law, but as to whether it has primacy over national constitutions, that question has always been avoided," said Michel Petite, a former head of the European Commission's legal service now in private law practice in Paris with Clifford Chance.

-Only the Dutch supreme court has explicitly ruled that EU treaties outweigh national constitutions, said Franz Mayer, professor of public and European law at Bielefeld University.
+Only the Dutch constitution explicitly recognizes the supremacy of international law, said Franz Mayer, professor of public and European law at Bielefeld University.

 However, the German court has challenged that hierarchy in a series of judgments beginning with a 1993 ruling which upheld the legality of the Maastricht Treaty that created the European monetary union but said the EU could not go much further in integration without greater democratic control.